KineticCommunity/request-ce-bundle-scaffold/bundle/LockableSubmissionHelper.md

 can be initialized with the name of the delegation attribute.
-If this is set, the search query will search for all submissions that have the current user as the `Assigned Individual`, that have anyone specified in the current user's list of delegation attributes as the `Assigned Individual`, or that have one of the current user's groups as the `Assigned Group`.
+If this is set, the search query will search for all submissions that have the current user as the `Assigned Individual`, that have anyone specified in the current user's list of delegation attributes as the `Assigned Individual`, or that have one of the current user's groups as the `Assigned Team`.

 **bundle/initialization.jspf** *default*
 ```jsp